 Backpacking in Belize can be both enjoyable and budget friendly if you follow a few basic tips.
-Belize is ideally located in Central America yet it’s more like a Caribbean island with english as its native tongue, vibrant colors and reggae/ dancehall music all over the place.
+The country is ideally located in Central America yet it’s more like a Caribbean island with english as its native tongue, vibrant colors and reggae/ dancehall music all over the place.
 It is small, safe, easy to explore and locals are friendly and helpful.
 Luckily, it’s also an English speaking country.
 Just make sure you choose the right time to visit.

 Expect to pay $15 USD at inland hostels and $20 or $25 on the islands.

 A good plate of food will cost you an average of $5 USD per meal if you avoid fancy restaurants.

-As for drinks, beers are $1.5 USD at the store and $2.5 at bars.
+As for drinks, beers are $1.50 USD at the store and $2.50 at bars.
 Rum is the best way to go because it’s a lot cheaper.
 Happy hour is a good way to get cheap drinks and most bars do it from 3PM to 6PM.
-If you like beach bars, here are my top five.
+If you like beach bars, here are my top five in the country.

 Tours and park entrance fees are what usually eat up the most of your money.
 The positive aspect is that you’re supporting sustainable and responsible tourism.
 Save on tours by doing self-guided visits to Maya Ruins and there are always free things to do such as hiking, swimming in the sea or river and exploring local markets.
 A useful tip to get access to “cool stuff” is to befriend locals.

 Crime is not a major issue in tourist locales and small towns but I do suggest you be wary if you decide to walk around in some parts of Belize City.
 Belize City might be inevitable for many people, therefore, a good precaution would be to catch a taxi between destinations or hire a tour guide since they have their own vehicles.
 However, don’t worry about other places in Belize, you will have no problem feeling safe.